Hundreds are feared dead after powerful earthquakes hit Afghanistan

 The U.S. Geological Survey reported that a pair of earthquakes had a magnitude of 6.3, and they were followed by aftershocks.

-The World Health Organization's office in Afghanistan said: "We have sent medicines & medical supplies to the hospitals to support treatment of those wounded.
+The World Health Organization's office in Afghanistan said on X, formerly Twitter: "We have sent medicines & medical supplies to the hospitals to support treatment of those wounded.
 Our warehouse is ready to deploy for additional medicines as needed."

 In June 2022, a powerful earthquake struck a remote area of eastern Afghanistan killing more than 1,000.